lanl/hippynn/docs/source/examples/hyperopt.rst

 * You can give a range, choice, or fixed value to each parameter.
 You might want to specify the data type as well.
-A fixed parameter makes sense here because you can do the optimization with only a subset of parameters without the need of modifying your training function.
+A fixed parameter makes sense here because you can do the optimization with only a subset of parameters without the need to modify your training function.
 * Constraints can be applied to the search space like the example shows, but there is no easy way to achieve a constraint that contains mathematical expressions (for example, `parameter_a < 2 * parameter_b`).